h8d13/GRUB2_KEYMAPS_FIX/README.md

 ## Grub2 Rescue

 Basically let's say you `rm -rf /usr/bin` this provides a utility script to have a rescue env (copied from a USB to a physical partition) in your grub entries.
-This is also useful for testing installtions .
+To then mount and perform required maintenance.
+This is also useful for testing installations .
 Find script [here](https://github.com/h8d13/SYMAN-GRUB2/blob/master/grub_rescue).